started investing in 1977. I wrote my first book ("Commission-Free Investing") in 1996 about

 retirement?”.
 I replied, “Let me check”.
 Nothing happened for a few weeks.
-That is because I could not find any trustworthy (from engineering point of were recommending investing all in stocks.
+That is because I could not find much about mathematics of retirement.
+Most experts then were recommending investing all in stocks.
 All have been touting the “miracle” of asset allocation.
-So, when my wife asked me a second time if we have enough savings for retirement, I realized that I had to come up with an answer, as she I came across two sources that made sense to me: 1.
+So, when she asked me a second time if we have enough savings for retirement, I realized that I had to come up with an answer.

+I came across two sources that made sense to me: 1.
 Mr. William Bernstein’s